Medical Renaissance: Background

-Individuals
+Notable contributors

 Leonardo da Vinci (1452–1519)

 Leonardo da Vinci made many contributions in the fields of science and technology.
 His research centered around his desire to learn more about how the human brain processes visual and sensory information and how that connects to the soul.
 Though his artwork was widely observed before, some of his original research was not made public until the 20th century.
 Some of da Vinci's research involved studying vision.
 He believed that visual information entered the body through the eye, then continued by sending nerve impulses through the optic nerve, and eventually reaching the soul.
 Da Vinci subscribed to the ancient notion that the soul was housed in the brain.

 He did research on the role of the spinal cord in humans by studying frogs.
-He noted that as soon as the frogs medulla of the spine is broken, the frog would die.
+He noted that as soon as the frogs' medulla of the spine is broken, the frog would die.
 This led him to believe that the spine is the basis for the sense of touch, cause of movement, and the origin of nerves.
 As a result of his studies on the spinal cord, he also came to the conclusion that all peripheral nerves begin from the spinal cord.
 Da Vinci also did some research on the sense of smell.
 He is credited with being the first to define the olfactory nerve as one of the cranial nerves.

 Leonardo da Vinci made his anatomical sketches based on observing and dissecting 30 cadavers.
 His sketches were very detailed and included organs, muscles of superior extremity, the hand, and the skull.
 Leonardo was well known for his three-dimensional drawings.
 His anatomical drawings were not found until 380 years after his death.